nanawel/our-shopping-list/README.md

   - Open the application, and from the home screen open the board you've just created to find your lists.

-## :frame_photo: Screenshots
+## 🖼 Screenshots

 ### Mobile

-> Screenshots are from v1, but v2 looks mostly the same.
+> ☝ Screenshots are from v1, but v2 looks mostly the same.

 <a href="doc/mobile-01.png">
   <img src="doc/mobile-01.png" height="240" />